Low back pain that

 We know why it repeats.

-It changes how you move, how you sleep, what you're willing to try.
+It changes how you sit, how you sleep, and what you're willing to do.

 Until everything else starts hurting too.